-In this work, the use of VCO-based EPRoC detectors is introduced for closed-loop non-adiabatic RS-EPR experiments.
-By embedding the VCO in a large-bandwidth PLL and using the implicit amplitude demodulation capability of currentbiased LC tank oscillators, the experimental setup of RS-EPRoC experiments is comparatively simpler compared to conventional field-swept RS-EPR.
-In these experiments, an improvement in SNR of almost 2 orders of magnitude is achieved compared to CW experiments performed using the same EPRoC detector.
-The improvement in SNR arises from a combination of an increased signal amplitude due to a later onset of sample saturation (a factor of approximately 2) in the RS regime and an improved noise floor due to the significant signal averaging employed in the RS measurements.
-With these experimental results, it is confirmed that - similarly to field-swept RS-EPR - in RS-EPRoC the RS signal is less prone to B_1 field saturation and remains in the linear B_1 regime up to 90 μT for BDPA at the fastest scan rate investigated (402.1 THz s-1).
+In this work, the use of VCO-based EPRoC detectors is introduced for closed-loop non-adiabatic RS-EPRoCEPR experiments are demonstrated, where.
+By embedding the VCO into a large bandwidth PLL and using the implicit amplitude demodulation capability of current-biased LC tank oscillators, the experimental setup of RS-EPRoC experiments is comparatively simpler compared to conventional field-swept RS-EPR.
+In these experiments, an improvement in SNR of almost two orders of magnitude wasis achieved compared to CW-EPRoC.
+This in turn may improve the absolute spin and concentration sensitivity of experiments performed using the same EPRoC at 14 GHz to about 6×10^7 spins/ $\sqrt{\text{Hz}}$ detector.
+The improvement in SNR arises from an increased signal amplitude due to a later onset of sample saturation in the RS regime and $3.6 \text{ nM}/\sqrt{\text{Hz}}$, respectively.
+Additionally, we confirman improved noise floor at higher frequencies of the EPRoC detector.
+With these experimental results, it is confirmed that - similar to field-swept RS-EPR - in RS-EPRoC the RS signal is less prone to $B{\overline{1}}B{\overline{1}}$ field saturation, similar to field swept RS-EPR, and remains in the linear $B{\overline{1}}B{\overline{1}}$ regime up to 90 μ T for BDPA at the fastest scan rate investigated (402.1 THz/s), s-1).
 The time-domain signals can be reliably transformed to depict the EPR susceptibility.
 Although the reported CW sensitivities are greatly inferior to the FM sensitivities of the presented chip, most of this discrepancy can be explained by the poor noise figure of the implicit AM demodulator.
-Therefore, by using improved, low-noise AM demodulators in the future, it is expected that AM sensitivities similar to those observed in the FM mode may be obtained, allowing the full benefits from the simplified experimental setup and the large SNR gain in the AM rapid-scan mode of detection to be realized.
+Therefore, bu using improved, low-noise AM demodulators in the future, it is expected that AM sensitivities similar to those observed in the FM mode may be obtained, allowing the full benefits from the simplified experimental setup and the large SNR gain in the AM rapid scan mode of detection to be realized.

-The inherently large frequency sweep width capability of the EPRoC array, with sweep widths of up to 2.4 GHz (86 mT) and intrinsically near-constant detection sensitivity, will allow investigations of transition metal ions and other broad line spectra by RS-EPR.
-The ability to use small permanent magnets via frequency-swept RS-EPR, coupled with its small size and power consumption, makes EPRoC applications very flexible.
-In the future, EPRoC detectors may be integrated into various complex and harsh sample environments, enabling in situ and operando EPR measurements that have previously been inaccessible.
-This includes handheld devices for in-the-field multi-line fingerprinting applications in chemistry, medicine, biology, material science, and physics.
+Due to the larger The inherently large frequency sweep width capability of the EPRoC array compared to field swept RS EPR it may be possible to use the EPRoC for with sweep widths of up to 2.4 GHz (86 mT) or more.
+This increased width and intrinsically near-constant detection sensitivity will extend RS EPR spectroscopy to allow investigations of transition metal ions and other solid state EPR-broad line spectra.

+by RS-EPR.
+The ability to use small permanent magnets via frequency swept RS-EPR, coupled with its small size and power consumption, makes EPRoC applications very flexible.
+TheIn the future, EPRoC detectors may be integrated into various complex and harsh sample environments enabling in situ and operando EPR measurements that have previously been inaccessible.
+This includes hand-held devices for in-the-field multiline fingerprinting applications in chemistry, medicine, biology, material science, and physics.